TheEucatastrophe/starwardodyssey/SRD/origins.md

 ---

 ## 4 Orbital Drop Saboteur
+You know better than most that wars are not won by the strength of one's military, but by the stability of their logistics.
+In the right hands at the right place, a simple plasma cutter is more effective than an entire army.

 **You Get:**
 - **Neoprene jacket**.
 - **Utility Harness**.
 Turns 2 pack slots into 2 ready slots.
 - **Plasma Cutter**.
-Can cut through a solid metre of plasteel in 10 minutes flat.
+Can cut through a solid metre of nanosteel in 10 minutes flat.

 | 1d6 | TO BE ADDED |
 |------|------|